mbeddr/mps-platform-docs/src/doc/docs/aspects/migration.md

     ```
 ## Troubleshooting

-!!! error "When creating root nodes as part of language migration via `#!java model.add root(someRoot)`, it throws the exception `UnsupportedOperationException`."
+!!! error "When creating root nodes as part of language migration via *java model.add root(someRoot)*, it throws the exception *UnsupportedOperationException*."

     Make sure that the affected model is not a non-editable model.